AshvaanSurujbally/Imad_Summative/README.md

 # Music PlaylistApp

+Here is a link to the Github Repository : https://github.com/AshvaanSurujbally/Imad_Summative/edit/master/README.md

 Welcome to the **Music Playlist App**, a app that lets users create a playlist and display them with a bonus rating of the playlist